dchiu911/naim/vignettes/overview.md

 having no antigen has the highest probability. *Note that the sum of the probabilities is always 1 (with some rounding error).*

-Again, we can expect the iterative process using `verbose = TRUE`:
+Again, we can inspect the iterative process using `verbose = TRUE`:

     EM_blood(A, B, AB, O, verbose = TRUE)